-The Vale and Downland Museum situated in the bustling market town of Wantage (Oxfordshire, UK).
-Has lots to offer for a fun, interactive family day out.
+The Vale and Downland Museum situated in the bustling market town of Wantage, has lots to offer for a fun, interactive family day out.

-Nationally acclaimed as an outstanding example of community partnership, the Vale and Downland Museum attracts about 84,000 visitors per year.
-Offering galleries interpreting the cultural heritage of the Vale of White Horse, an Artist/Craft Exhibition space a Visitor Information hub, Gift Shop and Cafe.
+Nationally acclaimed as an outstanding example of community partnership, the Vale and Downland Museum attracts about 60,000 visitors per year.
+Offering galleries interpreting the cultural heritage of the Vale of White Horse, an Artist/Craft Exhibition space, a Visitor Information hub, Gift Shop, Garden space, and Cafe.

 Normal Opening Times

 9.30 am – 4 pm – Monday to Saturday